 A drill press is an integral woodworking machine that can be used for a number of tasks.
-Of course, a drill press can be used for drilling, but it can also be fitted with a mortising attachment for drilling square holes, be used as a spindle sander and more.
+Of course, a drill press can be used for drilling, but it can also be fitted with a mortising attachment for drilling square holes, used as a spindle sander, and more.
 Learn woodworking tips for getting the most out of your drill press.

 01 of 05